Infant Car Seat vs. Convertible Car Seat: Which Is Right for You?

 You can use an infant car seat until your baby reaches 30–35 pounds or 30–32 inches in height.

-It’s essential to check your specific seat’s manual for exact measurements.
+Check your specific seat’s manual for exact measurements.

 • Age Range: Most infants can safely use these seats from birth until about 12 to 18 months.